-In an athletic sense, metabolic flexibility refers to someone’s ability to effectively utilize both glycogen and fat as fuel at varying levels of exercise intensity and whichever fuel more available at the time.
-When thinking about metabolic flexibility it’s important to note that you’re never using just glycogen or fat at a point in time.
-It’s a combination of the two.
-In simple terms, having a flexible metabolism means you can easily access and utilize both fuels.
+In an athletic sense, metabolic flexibility refers to someone's ability to effectively utilize both glycogen and fat as fuel at varying levels of exercise intensity and whichever fuel is more available at the time.
+When thinking about metabolic flexibility it's important to note that you're never using just glycogen or fat at a point in time.
+It's a combination of the two.
+In simple terms, having a flexible metabolism means a human skeletal muscle can easily access and utilize both fuels.
 This in itself is one of the keys to staying healthy and achieving athletic success.

-Having the metabolic machinery to mix the sources of energy supplied based on the demands of the body and event is an important factor for success.
-Through optimal metabolic flexibility, it’s possible to increase your fat burning capacity when working at higher intensities.
-This is important especially in endurance sport as it allows you to preserve your glycogen supply for those periods of output when it becomes the predominant source of fuel.
+Having the metabolic machinery to mix the sources of energy supply based on the demands of the body and events is an important factor for success.
+Through optimal metabolic flexibility, it's possible to increase your fat-burning capacity when working at higher intensities.
+This is important especially in endurance sports as it allows you to preserve your glycogen supply for those periods of output when it becomes the predominant source of fuel for energy expenditure.
 Think back to the example of the athlete above.

 Fat and glycogen as fuel

-Fact - most of us have upwards of 60,000 calories of fuel stored as fat and at most, approximately 2,000 calories of glycogen.
+Fact - most of us have upwards of 60,000 calories of fuel stored as fatty acids and at most, approximately 2,000 calories of glycogen.

-This gives an indication of the almost infinite supply of fuel we have stored as fat and the very limited supply of glycogen.
+This gives an indication of the almost infinite supply of fuel we have as stored body fat and the very limited supply of glycogen.
 One of the other key benefits revolves around the reduced need to provide fuel.
-The reason for this being we can only process a certain amount.
-As a guide, most people can tolerate up to approximately 100g of glycogen an hour, much more than this and the chances of suffering gastric distress increase significantly.
+The reason for this being we can only process a certain amount during energy metabolism.
+As a guide, most people can tolerate up to approximately 100g of glycogen an hour, much more than this, and the chances of suffering gastric distress increase significantly.

 Strategies you can introduce to help improve metabolic flexibility: